electrode-io/electrode/docs/chapter1/over-the-air/react-native-and-over-the-air.md

 ### Using the Command Line

-If want to manage your OTA Server using the CLI, follow these steps.
+If you want to manage your OTA Server using the CLI, follow these steps.
 Or you can use the Electrode OTA Desktop to do the same thing.

 #### Installing the code-push-cli